 Little Wategooes is rarely crowded because it's a bit out of the way and people can be too lazy to climb over the rocks at mid-high tide.
 We've surfed here in a crew of 5, while 500 were a the beach next door.
 Enjoyable feast for the board and for the eyes, on occasion.
 If you do go there, take a hint and check out the scenery - it's why this beach hosts some of the priciest coastal real estate in Australia.

-Cosy Corner and buying viagra in australia Tallows
+Cosy Corner and 50mg generic viagra Tallows

 Sits on the southern corner of Cape Byron.
 Generally speaking, there's bigger, more challenging waves here but it still can provide good, learning waves for beginners and intermediates on the right day.
 From Cosy Corner in Tallows' northern end (one of the few places protected from howling northerly winds), to Dolphins (named after a frequent-visiting pod).
 Best in NE, E swell - NW, N, NE wind - holds 1-6ft.
 Best thing about Cosy is that the paddle out is a lazy one, just get in the rip and keep your board pointed in the right direction.